-New tensions, supplied by Russia and China, are added to the old unresolved ones emanating from the unresolved conflict between Israel and Palestine.
-In recent years, an increasingly assertive Iran has spread its political and military influence in Iraq, Syria, Lebanon and Yemen, and has presented the U.S. and its Arab allies and Israel with a serious challenge.
+New tensions are added to the old unresolved tensions emanating from the unresolved conflict between Israel and Palestine, and the lack of good governance and sound economic development.
+In recent years, an increasingly assertive Iran has spread its political and military influence in Iraq, Syria, Lebanon and Yemen, and has presented the U.S. and its Arab allies with serious challenges.
+Pakistan continues to be shaped by contrary visions and persistent rivalry among the major political, military, judicial, and religious groups.
+India, a rising economic power with serious institutional and sectarian weaknesses, performs well below its potential.
+Its relations to an increasing assertive China, as well as with Pakistan, are shaping the geopolitical contours of the region.

-Speakers include scholars and former policymakers who have lived and worked in the region and are familiar with its rich and old cultures.
-They bring to the discussion their experience as policymakers, as well as a nuanced understanding of the political and cultural currents that are driving the peoples of the Middle East and South Asia.
+Speakers include scholars and former policymakers who have lived and worked in the region and are familiar with its rich and traditional cultures.
+They bring to the discussion their experience with how policy is made in Washington, as well as a nuanced understanding of the political and cultural currents that are driving the peoples of the Middle East and South Asia, as well as the engagement of China, Russia, and the United States in the region.

 - America’s Quandary in South Asia: Understanding the New Strategic Dynamics

-- The Iran Challenges: The Political and Economic Dynamics of the Islamic Republic
+- The Iran Challenge: The Political and Economic Dynamics of the Islamic Republic

 *The above topics may change to address current events at the time of the seminar.